0alter0/random-site-project/README.md

 # Why?
 I made this because there hasn't been a true **universal** website generator.
 Most are just people who have a bunch of projects they put into a "generator."
-This is truely the closest thing I can think off, that doesn't cost money and is easy.
+This is truely the closest thing I can think off, it doesn't cost money and is easy.
 I will update in batches of links, usually 1k-5k more every time.

 # SITE: https://0alter0.github.io/random-site-project/